flavienbwk/book-devops/eng/README.md

 Before the start of a project, project managers and engineers should gather to list out potential reasons for its failure.

+The premortem is also known as the "study of nonconforming cases".
+The military strategist Sun TZU already advocated in the year five before Christ for planning as many possible war scenarios as possible (or "nonconforming cases") before a battle, in his writing _The Art of War_.[^SunTzuArtOfWar].

 The premortem is a project management methodology that involves imagining that the project has failed even before it has started.
 The result is a document listing the incidents the team needs to prepare for to ensure project success.

 For example: "Our team currently manages its infrastructure using traditional methods.
 We want to establish a plan to work in a DevOps mode."